microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-When called, this function will return a function that can be called to set the focus to various parts of Web Chat.
+When called, This hook will return a function that can be called to set the focus to various parts of Web Chat.

 Please use this function with cautions.
 When changing focus programmatically, user may lose focus on what they were working on.
 Also, this may affect accessibility.